 - The Entertainment Industry of both the countries should work together in making some masterpieces which could help in reducing regional differences between the two nations.

 Afterwords :- What is your opinion on this topic?
 How can Indo-Pak relations be improved?
 Express your thoughts in the comment section below.
+Subscribe to our blog to get new topics delivered to your mail.

 Photo Credits : Koshy Koshy via Flickr by CC 2.0